BitD-Philly/bitd-philly.github.io/all_collections/_npcs/lord_scurlock.md

 With [Casta](npcs#casta)'s assistance, Scurlock would leave his former body behind and possess the body of recently slain [Lord Strangford](npcs#lord-strangford), causing panic in the Nameless who had been involved in his murder.[^the-shmeet-up] In this body he would continue to infiltrate high governance and direct the Nameless from the shadows until an unfortunate encounter with the [Cult of Vazara](factions#cult-of-vazara), which resulted in his banishment.[^the-madmans-assault] Casta hired the Nameless to retrieve Scurlock's soul from the [Dimmer Sisters](factions#dimmer-sisters).[^thrice-again] Shortly after, Scurlock and Casta ambushed [Breaker](npcs#setarra) (inadvertently at the same time as the Nameless).[^broken]

-After Breaker's death, Scurlock went in hiding and was not seen until DuskViolence II, during which he attempted to steal [Boris Volkov](npcs#boris-volkov)'s box but ultimately ended up inside of it instead.[^valentines-sea-wrestling]
+After Breaker's death, Scurlock went in hiding and was not seen until DuskViolence II, during which he attempted to steal [Boris Volkov](npcs#boris-volkov)'s box but ultimately ended up inside of it instead.[^valentine-sea-wrestling]

 # Affiliations